William Jackson Harper: Career

-Harper made his NY stage debut in the 2006 Vital Theatre Company production of Full Bloom, a play about teenagers coming to terms with their sexuality.
+Harper made his New York theatre debut in the 2006 Vital Theatre Company production of Full Bloom, a play about teenagers coming to terms with their sexuality.
 In 2008 he performed in Manhattan Theatre Club's production of Lynn Nottage's play, Ruined, which won the 2009 Pulitzer Prize for Drama.
 From 2009 to 2011, he played Danny Rebus in the PBS series The Electric Company.
 In 2010 he appeared in the Public Theater's mobile unit production of Shakespeare's Measure for Measure, and in 2011 returned for Titus Andronicus, this time at the Anspacher Theater.
 He starred as Marty Boy in debut of The Total Bent, a musical composed by Stew and Heidi Rodewald, that premiered at The Public Theater in 2012.
 The show was later reworked around Ato Blankson-Wood.
-Harper made his Broadway debut in 2014, cast as James Harrison and Stokely Carmichael in All the Way.
-He and Carrie Coon co-starred in the 2015 Melissa James Gibson play, Placebo at Playwrights Horizon Theater.
+Harper made his Broadway debut in 2014 portraying Stokely Carmichael in the Robert Schenkkan play All the Way starring Bryan Cranston as President Lyndon B. Johnson.
+The play revolved around the passing of the Civil Rights Act of 1964.
+The production went on to win the Tony Award for Best Play.
+Harper and Carrie Coon co-starred together in the 2015 Melissa James Gibson play, Placebo at Playwrights Horizon Theater.
+Marilyn Stasio of Variety praised him writing, "Harper inhabits the difficult role as comfortably as someone who lives in robe and slippers".
+The following year he took a supporting role in the Jim Jarmusch drama Paterson (2016) starring Adam Driver.

-In 2016, Harper was cast on the NBC comedy The Good Place.
+In 2016, Harper was cast on the NBC comedy The Good Place created by Michael Schur.
 Before landing the role of Chidi Anagonye, he considered quitting acting.
 Harper did not learn about the show's real premise until after he was cast.
-His performance has received critical praise.
-In 2017, in between filming the show's first and second seasons, he had a leading role in Zoe Kazan's After the Blast at Lincoln Center's Claire Tow Theatre.
+His performance has received critical praise and he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series in 2020.
+In 2017, in between filming the show's first and second seasons, he had a leading role alongside Cristin Milioti in Zoe Kazan's futuristic romantic drama After the Blast at Lincoln Center's Claire Tow Theatre.
+Frank Scheck of The Hollywood Reporter wrote, "[Kazan] has...elicited superb performances from the lead actors, with Harper quietly persuasive as the husband desperately trying to keep his marriage intact".
+Also in 2017 he had a supporting role in the VH1 drama series The Breaks.